VIROHuman/Optimizer/README.md

 # Transmission Tower Optimization System

-**Larsen & Toubro Power** - A full-stack engineering application for optimizing transmission tower designs with physics-based calculations, PSO optimization, codal compliance checks, and cost estimation.
+**Larsen & Toubro Power** - A route-level transmission line feasibility optimizer for pre-engineering decision support.

+## 🎯 System Positioning

+**This system operates upstream of detailed design tools.**

+It narrows corridors, budgets risk, and guides engineering effort.
+This tool is NOT a member-level structural design engine and must NOT attempt to compete with PLS-CADD.

+**Target Accuracy:** ±25-30% for feasibility/DPR-stage estimates.

+**Purpose:** Pre-engineering decision support, corridor selection, and early-stage budgeting.

+**Detailed engineering requires dedicated structural analysis software (e.g., PLS-CADD).**

 ## Architecture